Head Coach: Cassie Kosiba (seventh season)

-Kosiba (pronounced ko-SHEE-bah) returns to her alma mater after serving four years as an assistant coach at the NCAA Division I level, most recently spending two seasons with the Blackbirds, the women’s basketball program at Long Island University’s (LIU) Brooklyn campus.
-She is the seventh coach in Carleton women’s basketball history, taking over the reins of the program from Tammy Metcalf-Filzen, who retired after the 2009-10 campaign after registering a 226-122 ledger in 13 seasons at the helm.
+Cassie (Glasrud) Kosiba ’03 was tabbed the head coach at Carleton prior to the 2010-11 season.
+She returned to her alma mater after serving four years as an assistant coach at the NCAA Division I level, most recently spending two seasons as an assistant with the women’s basketball program at Long Island University’s (LIU) Brooklyn campus.
+She is the seventh coach in Carleton women’s basketball history, taking over the reins of the program from Tammy Metcalf-Filzen, who retired after the 2009-10 campaign after registering a 226-122 ledger in 13 seasons.

 Long Island went 9-20 in Kosiba’s first season in Brooklyn, a campaign that saw the LIU drop eight games by two points or less.
 The addition of her first recruiting class—which was ranked in the nation’s top 60 by Blue Chip Basketball Report—helped the program to a 22-10 mark in 2009-10, tied for the second-highest win total in program history.
 The Blackbirds finished second in the league and advanced to the Northeast Conference Championship game.